Charles County Pavers

 Concrete

-• Properly installed: 25-30 years
+• Properly installed: two to three decades

 • Failure mode: cracking (always eventually), surface scaling, control joint failures